wqshi/asb_pipeline/README.md

 ## Example

-Please the test_script.sh in the ./python/
+Please see the test_script.sh in the ./python/